nadaadzani/allshoes/README.md

 # Allshoes
-AllShoes is a web-based e-commerce application that allows users to browse and purchase a wide variety of shoes online.
-With AllShoes, users can explore different shoe categories, view product details, add items to wishlist.
+Allshoes is a web-based e-commerce application that allows users to browse and purchase a wide variety of shoes online.
+With Allshoes, users can explore different shoe categories, view product details, add items to wishlist.

 # Features
 - Browse Shoes: Explore a vast collection of shoes categorized by type, brand, gender, and more.